 The main-line novel series, primarily following the adventures of the titular character and events on and around Manticore, as well as those in the (People's) Republic of Haven and the Protectorate of Grayson.
 Among others.

-On Basilisk Station: When the prototype weapon mounted on Honor's light cruiser HMS Fearless fails to work as well as its designer wished, she and the crew are sent off to the eponymous backwater where Honor's old enemy Pavel Young is in command, the natives are troublesome, and Haven is behaving suspiciously.
+- On Basilisk Station: When the prototype weapon mounted on Honor's light cruiser HMS Fearless fails to work as well as its designer wished, she and the crew are sent off to the eponymous backwater, where Honor's old enemy Pavel Young is in command, the natives are troublesome, and Haven is behaving suspiciously.

-Honor Among Enemies: Honor is called back from Grayson to command an anti-piracy mission of Q-ships in the Silesian Confederacy, a lawless but important trading market, and finds a few unlikely allies.
+- Honor Among Enemies: Honor is called back from Grayson to command an anti-piracy mission of Q-ships in the Silesian Confederacy, a lawless but important trading market, and finds a few unlikely allies.
 Meanwhile, Havenite officers frustrated with the current regime try to force a change.

-Ashes of Victory: Honor recovers from her long stay on Hades while teaching at Saganami Island.
+- Ashes of Victory: Honor recovers from her long stay on Hades while teaching at Saganami Island.
 The war between Manticore and Haven heats up even more, with major events on both sides that completely change the politics of the conflict.
 And Thomas Theisman, with the help of a few fellow patriots, finally makes a stand for the Republic he loves.

-War of Honor: A cease-fire has held between Manticore and Haven for years.
+- War of Honor: A cease-fire has held between Manticore and Haven for several years.
 Honor, out of favor with the current Manticoran government, has lost her command, but she's vocally opposed to reduced military spending and considers the new government to be fools.
 To quiet her, the government gives her a command at a remote outpost near Silesia, but where "The Salamander" is, fires will burn.
-Meanwhile, the new government of Haven struggles to keep the peace against popular pressure and dangerous political rivals.
+Meanwhile, the new Havenite government struggles to keep the peace against popular pressure and dangerous political rivals.

-At All Costs: Manticore struggles to overcome the loss of so much of their navy due to cutbacks in War of Honor, so Honor commands a fleet equipped with cutting edge technology to make quick strikes deep into Haven territory.
+- At All Costs: Manticore struggles to overcome the loss of so much of their navy due to cutbacks and attrition in War of Honor, so Honor commands a fleet equipped with cutting edge technology to make quick strikes deep into Haven territory.
 Haven sees Manticore's weakness but is terrified by the implications of the new technology, and what they do next causes the war to come to a climax.